 You will need to deep fry these meatballs first before placing them in the oven to bake in whichever sauce you choose.
 The deep frying creates a slight crust on the meatball and helps it to lock in the moisture and keep a perfectly round shape.
 If you prefer not to bake them in a sauce, you can certainly add them right into a pasta dish straight from the deep fryer.

-- 1 package extra firm tofu, pressed dry and crumbled
+- 350 grams extra firm tofu, pressed dry and crumbled

 - 1 large red onion, peeled and roughly chopped

 - 1 large carrot, peeled and roughly chopped

 - 1/2 teaspoon freshly grated ginger

 - 3 cups breadcrumbs, refer to post for fine breadcrumbs versus panko

 - 2 tablespoons prepared mustard